 The History of Account-Based Marketing

-Account-based marketing has roots in the 1990s when B2C and B2B companies began to realize the need for more personalized marketing.
+Account based marketing benchmarks have roots in the 1990s when B2C and B2B companies began to realize the need for more personalized marketing.

 If you’re up on your reading, you may remember when Don Peppers and Martha Rogers published The One to One Future in 1993, forecasting the movement from mass marketing to the personalized, 1:1 marketing of today.
-As consumers began to crave more individualized buying experiences, many marketers turned to ABM to meet those needs.
+As consumers began to crave more individualized buying experiences, many marketers turned to account based marketing best practices to meet those needs.

-The actual phrase account-based marketing was coined in 2004 by ITSMA, though many companies had already been implementing the strategies in one capacity or another for years.
+The actual phrase account-based marketing was coined in 2004 by the ITSMA ABM certification, though many companies had already been implementing the strategies in one capacity or another for years.
 It wasn’t until recently, though, that ABM began to catch on due to the B2B marketing industry’s emphasis on demand generation and ROI — and the increasing number of vendors offering more robust ABM solutions.

 How Does Account-Based Marketing Work?